Climate Regulation: United States

 Any qualified party can participate in RGGI allowance auctions; auction rules limit the number of allowances that associated entities may purchase in a single auction to 25% of the total allowances offered for auction.
 RGGI allowances also are traded on a secondary market, along with associated futures and options contracts.
 The RGGI-COATS registry facilitates this market by providing for allowance transfers.

 In October 2013, the International Emissions Trading Association released a trade agreement template for California allowances and offsets.
 Its provisions address offset invalidation, holding limits and buyer liability provisions.
-As of September 2015, there is no standard RGGI emissions trading agreement.
+As of September 2016, there is no standard emissions trading agreement used for RGGI allowances.

 Energy Sector Regulation